 Kathryn Thomas ~ Flute

-Kathryn Thomas is a graduate of the Royal Academy of Music where she studied with Sebastian Bell.
+Kathryn Thomas is a graduate of the Royal Academy of Music where shestudied with Sebastian Bell.
 She was subsequently awarded an Associateship of the Royal Academy of Music for achieving distinction in the music profession.
 Kathryn is an established recitalist and chamber musician at venues including the Wigmore Hall, the South Bank Centre, Bridgewater Hall, and at festivals including BBC Proms, Cheltenham, Two Moors and Presteigne.
 As a founder member of the Galliard Ensemble whose awards have included participation in the BBC Radio 3’s New Generation Artists scheme, Kathryn has given live and recorded broadcasts at festivals nationwide, including a live broadcast appearance at the BBC Proms.
 Her CD recordings both as a soloist and with the Galliard Ensemble have been awarded Gramophone Editor’s Choice, The Observer CD of the Week, and Critics Choice in BBC Music Magazine.
 Particular recommendations have been given by Gramophone magazine, The Times, BBC Radio 3 CD review.
 BBC Music Magazine featured a cover CD devoted exclusively to the Galliard Ensemble.
 Kathryn has an affinity for contemporary music and has worked with eminent composers and has given many world and British premieres.
 She has also worked with orchestras including the London Sinfonietta, New Queen’s Hall Orchestra, Royal Philharmonic Orchestra, BBC Symphony Orchestra, Music Theatre Wales, CLS.
 Her concerto performances include works by Ibert, Honegger, Arnold, Bach, Rawsthorne, Barber, Mozart, Telemann, Cecilia McDowall and Christopher Gunning.
-Kathryn performs rock flute with the award-winning progressive rock band ‘Hats Off Gentlemen It’s Adequate'.
+Kathryn performs rock flute with the award-winning progressive rock band ‘Hats Off Gentlemen It’s Adequate’.

 Owen Dennis ~ Oboe

 Owen Dennis read Mathematics at Corpus Christi College, Cambridge and graduated with a first class honours degree in 1995.
 He then studied at the Royal Academy of Music with Douglas Boyd and at the Rotterdam Conservatoire with Emanuel Abbuhl, winning the Leila Bull prize for oboe as well as the 1999 Royal Overseas League Wind Final.
 With the Galliard Ensemble, Owen has released many CD’s including the first recording of Birtwistle’s ‘An Interrupted Endless Melody’ for oboe and piano.
 As a BBC Radio 3 New Generation artist, Owen has performed the Mozart Sinfonia Concertante with the BBC Symphony Orchestra and numerous live broadcasts, in particular Britten’s ‘Metamorphoses after Ovid’ for solo oboe in the BBC Proms.
 In addition to his chamber music, he freelances with the London Philharmonic Orchestra, the London Mozart Players and the London Sinfonietta and held the Principal Oboe seat with English Touring Opera.
-Owen continues to develop his mathematics and is currently studying for an MSc in Intelligent and Adaptive Systems at Sussex University.
+Owen continues to develop his mathematics and has recently completed his MSc in Intelligent and Adaptive Systems at Sussex University.

 Katherine Spencer ~ Clarinet